thednp/vite-plugin-vanjs/README.md

 **Example**:

-While the plugin will resolve the appropriate modules depending on the environment, for your convenience, you can also import the `@vanjs/van` and `@vanjs/vanX` virtual modules, so the plugin makes sure to load the right modules where needed.
+While the plugin will resolve the appropriate modules automatically depending on the environment, for your convenience, you can also import the `@vanjs/van` and `@vanjs/vanX` virtual modules, so the plugin makes sure to load the right modules where needed.

 ```ts
 // my-component.ts